1. Protein

 Despite the concern around how much protein vegans are getting, the people who ask about protein rarely know how much we need or how much is actually in different plant foods.
 There’s no shame in not knowing everything about nutrition; we aren’t born knowing such things, but it would seem reasonable to investigate a little before you criticise a particular diet or dole out nutritional advice.

 How much protein you need changes according to a number of factors, such as life stage and your fitness goals.
-Recommended daily intake ranges from 0.75 grams of protein per kilo of bodyweight, to up to 2 grams for elite athletes.
-Most dietary bodies have public guidelines you can follow, and you could consult a qualified nutritionist.
+Recommended daily intake ranges from 0.75 grams of protein per kilo of bodyweight to up to 2 grams for elite athletes.
+Most dietary bodies have public guidelines you can follow, and you should consult a qualified nutritionist.
 Once you have a daily target for your protein intake, it's worth checking your current diet to see how much you are already eating.
 A food diary kept over a couple of representative weeks that can be checked against a nutrition database will give you a world of information about your intake of protein and other nutrients.
 Everyone should probably do this every few years to improve their diet.

 Sexual politics